Are You Spotting the Brown Patch Fungus?

 Luckily, we have the expertise to get your lawn the exact care it needs with these 7 prevention tips in treating the brown patch fungus in your yard, so you can get back to being green.

-Preventing Brown Patch Fungus Tip #1 – Avoid High Amounts of Nitrogen Fertilizer
+Prevention Tip #1 – Avoid High Amounts of Nitrogen Fertilizer

 Brown patch fungus may show itself as early as spring green-up, especially in Bermudagrass lawns.
 Sunken, circular patches of dead, tan grass appear, measuring up to 3 feet in diameter.